The Bankrate promise

 Here are a few examples:

-- Synchrony offers a variety of CD terms — from three months to five years — that require a minimum deposit of $2,000.
+- Synchrony offers a variety of CD terms — from three months to five years — that require no minimum deposit.

 - Bank of America offers standard CDs that require a $1,000 minimum deposit, but it also offers Featured CDs that require a $10,000 minimum deposit.